-(b) High Fee — Any source required to have a Simple ACDP (OAR 340-216-0020 Table 1 Part B) that does not qualify for the Low Fee will be assessed the High Fee.
+(b) High Fee — Any source required to have a Simple ACDP (OAR 340-216-8005 Table 1 Part B) that does not qualify for the Low Fee will be assessed the High Fee.

-(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with OAR 340-216-0020 Table 2.
+(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees under OAR 340-216-8010 Table 2.
 Late fees start upon issuance of the initial invoice.
 In this case, DEQ will issue a new invoice specifying applicable fees.

 (4) Permit Content.